Ron Jacobs (basketball): PBA (1994-2002)

 In the 1994 Asian Games held in Hiroshima, the Philippine national team was composed mainly of players from the 1994 PBA All-Filipino champions San Miguel Beer.
 Coach Norman Black backstopped a team featuring Allan Caidic, Ato Agustin, Dong Polistico, Alvin Teng, Hector Calma plus three players from Purefoods (Alvin Patrimonio, Jerry Codinera, Rey Evangelista), 1 player from Alaska (Johnny Abarrientos) and 2 topnotch amateurs (Marlou Aquino and Kenneth Duremdes).
 Jacobs was sent by Cojuangco to provide advice to Black.
 Jacobs was seen in one game in the semifinals, where Jacobs and Quinito Henson almost came to blows with Norman Black as the latter despised the two's incessant interference in his coaching.
 Eventually, this team ended up 4th place and out of the medal race in the tournament.

 Black was then eased out of the San Miguel Beer bench to give way to Jacobs, who was given the reins in 1997.
 Jacobs handled a moribund San Miguel team that had only Nelson Asaytono as his offensive weapon.
 In that only season as head coach, Jacobs piloted SMB to two third-place finishes - an outstanding feat especially considering the lineup that the Beermen possessed.

 In 1998, the Basketball Coaches Association of the Philippines (BCAP) under Chito Narvasa petitioned to the Department of Labor and Employment (DOLE) that Ron Jacobs had no right to coach a PBA team, being a foreigner.
 The DOLE agreed and Jacobs was made a consultant and gave the coaching job to his protege Jong Uichico.
 A few weeks after, Jacobs was being contemplated upon by then PBA Commissioner Jun Bernardino to handle the 1998 Centennial team that was tasked to win the gold at the 1998 Asian Games in Thailand.
 Again, the BCAP stepped in and protested Jacobs' pending appointment.
 Bernardino instead appointed Alaska coach Tim Cone to handle the reins of the national team, who copped a bronze medal.

+In 2000, Jacobs later served as an assistant coach and consultant of Ginebra.
+Buf that time, he also sometimes plays consultant to San Miguel.